Some frustrating questions on dimensions of products of posets: Our main result, and some consequences

-Now if $p\leq p'$ are elements of $P_d^{a\,,a+1},$ then since the cardinalities of the subsets of $d$ on which they assume values of the form $1_i$ differ by at most $1,$ they must agree in all but at most one coordinate.
+Now if $p\leq p'$ are elements of $B_{d,\,\{a,\,a+1\}},$ then the cardinalities of the subsets of $d$ on which $p$ and $p'$ assume values of the form $1_i$ (namely, $a$ or $a+1),$ differ by at most $1,$ hence the order relation between them necessitates that they disagree at most one coordinate.
 Since each $M_j$ contains both $0_i$ and $1_i$ for {\em two} values of $i,$ one of those values of $i$ must have the property that $p$ and $p'$ agree on the $\!i\!$-th coordinate.
 Hence these subsets $M_j$ satisfy the hypotheses of Theorem~\ref{T.main}, completing the proof. \end{proof}

-If the posets $P_d^{a\,,a+1}\subseteq 2^d$ had, like $S_d,$ dimension $d,$ then the above result would show that for every $n,$ there exist finite posets that don't change their dimension on taking a direct product with $n$ chains.
-However, such subposets of $2^d$ generally have dimension less than $d.$ There are many results in the literature obtaining bounds on the dimensions of subposets of $2^d;$ cf.~\cite{BD}, \cite{H+K+T}, \cite[Theorems~III and~V]{DK}, \cite[Theorem~7.1]{K+T}, \cite{Ko+Ta}, \cite[Theorems~7, 10, 12, 13]{lin}, and \cite[Theorem~2]{Trotter89}.
+If the posets $B_{d,\,\{a,\,a+1\}}\subseteq \2^d$ had, like $S_d,$ dimension $d,$ then the above result would give us, for every $n,$ finite posets whose dimensions were not changed on taking a direct product with $n$ chains.
+However, such subposets of $\2^d$ generally have dimension less than $d.$ There are many results in the literature obtaining bounds on the dimensions of subposets of $\2^d;$ cf.~\cite{BD}, \cite{F+T+W}, \cite{ZF}, \cite{H+K+T}, \cite[Theorem~7.1]{K+T}, \cite{Ko+Ta}, \cite[Theorems~7, 10, 12 and 13]{lin}, and \cite[Theorem~2]{Trotter89}.
 Let us obtain one such result here, as another consequence of~Theorem~\ref{T.main}.
-(In the statement and proof, we shall not need to look at the disjoint union of the factors of $2^d,$ hence we shall not, as in the preceding corollaries, treat these as disjoint sets $\{0_i,1_i\},$ but as the same set $2=\{0,1\}.)$
+(In the statement and proof, we shall not need to look at the disjoint union of the factors of $\2^d,$ hence we shall not, as in the preceding corollaries, treat these as disjoint sets $\{0_i,1_i\},$ but as the same set $\2=\{0,1\}.)$